pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/7-custom_post_types.md

-## 📌 Custom Post Types
+# 📌 Custom Post Types

-In WordPress, a Custom Post Type (CPT) allows you to create and manage different types of content beyond the default types like Posts and Pages.
-Essentially, it's a way to extend WordPress’s functionality to handle content more suited to your needs.
+**In WordPress, a Custom Post Type (CPT) allows you to create and manage different types of content beyond the default types like Posts and Pages.
+Essentially, it's a way to extend WordPress’s functionality to handle content more suited to your needs**.

 #### Default Post Types in WordPress
 By default, WordPress comes with a few built-in post types: